flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 {{% inner_markdown %}}
 The new sound system can now play PCM samples, it provides two channels called **Direct Sound** where it receives samples using a **FIFO queue** (implemented as a 16-byte buffer).

 Samples are **8-bit** and **signed** (encoded in values from -128 to 127).
-The default sampling rate is 32 kHz, although this depends on each game: Since more rate means bigger size and more CPU cycles, not every game will spend the same amount of resources to feed the audio chip.
+The default sampling rate is 32 kHz, although this depends on each game: since a higher rate means a larger size and more CPU cycles, not every game will spend the same amount of resources to feed the audio chip.

-**DMA** is essential to avoid clogging CPU cycles, **timers** are also available to keep in-sync with the queue.
+**DMA** is essential to avoid clogging CPU cycles. **Timers** are also available to keep in-sync with the queue.
 {{% /inner_markdown %}}

 {{< /tab >}}